HALFpipe/HALFpipe/README.md

               1. `Add another contrast?`
                  - `Yes` Loop back to 1
                  - `No` Continue
-           1. `Apply a temporal filter to the design matrix?` Whereas the temporal filter of the input image and any confound regressors that may be added to the design matrix is determined by the preprocessing settings that follow in 10, a separate temporal filter can be specified for the events
+           1. `Apply a temporal filter to the design matrix?` A separate temporal filter can be specified for the design matrix.
+In contrast, the temporal filtering of the input image and any confound regressors added to the design matrix is specified in 10.
+In general, the two settings should match
            1. `Apply smoothing?`
               - `Yes`
                  1. `Specify smoothing FWHM in mm`